-A flash can be surprisingly harsh (especially on the iPhone) and it’s momentary.
-The Pocket Spotlight’s constant light acts as a floodlight, allowing a user to illuminate a scene where focus and exposure could be adjusted before the shot, but it doesn’t have the dual-tone color temperatures for warmer lighting.
-The Nova is a nice bet, but is currently compatible with only iOS7 or later and has only flash functionality, while iblazr has 4 LEDs (just two more than an iPhone 6) which really doesn’t add all that much light.
+A flash can be surprisingly harsh (especially on the iPhone) and momentary.
+The Pocket Spotlight's constant light acts as a floodlight, allowing a user to illuminate a scene where focus and exposure could be adjusted before the shot.
+Still, it doesn't have dual-tone colour temperatures for warmer lighting.
+The Nova is an excellent bet, but it is currently compatible with iOS7 or later and has only flash functionality, while iblazr has 4 LEDs (just two more than an iPhone 6) which doesn't add all that much light.

-We decided to put together a DIY light prototype with minimal hassle and just spare parts lying around the lab, a quick DIY lighting source can be put together.
-Here’s what we did:
+We decided to put together a DIY light prototype with minimal hassle and just spare parts around the lab; a quick DIY lighting source can be put together.
+Here's what we did:

-For power, a spare USB power bank lying around would do nicely giving a reliable regulated 5V power source with up to 2A, which allows 10W of power to be drawn since the LEDs that we’ve selected are power-hungry.
+For power, a spare USB power bank lying around would do nicely, giving a reliable, regulated 5V power source up to 2A, which allows 10W of power to be drawn since the LEDs we've selected are power-hungry.

 The metallic casing of the power bank would conveniently act as a heat sink for the LEDs.

-Power is drawn directly from the USB port by means of a slim printed circuit boards (PCB).
+Power is drawn directly from the USB port using a slim printed circuit board (PCB).

-Soldering all the wires together with two switches, one for ON/OFF, the other a selector between the two LED color temperatures.
-Everything held down by glue.
+Soldering all the wires together with two switches, one for ON/OFF, the other a selector between the two LED colour temperatures.
+Everything is held down by glue.